Peterande/SAST/README.md

   `lr = 2e-4 * sqrt(effective_batch_size/8)`.
 - The training code uses [W&B](https://wandb.ai/) for logging during the training.
 Hence, we assume that you have a W&B account.
-  - The training script below will create a new project called `RVT`.
+  - The training script below will create a new project called `SAST`.
 Adapt the project name and group name if necessary.

 ### 1 Mpx
 - The effective batch size for the 1 Mpx training is 24.